robert-nemet/klock/README.md

 aura: red|blue|green
 ```

-Read this as protect from update and delete all resources if they have label named `aura` which value is `red` or
+Which means protect from update and delete all resources if they have label named `aura` which value is `red` or
 `blue` or `green`.

 In case label named `aura` can have values: red, blue, green and black, above expression can be: